News & Awards

 Allard P, Fairbrother A, Hope BK, Hull RN, Johnson MS, Kapustka L, Mann G, McDonald B, Sample BE.
 2010.
 Recommendations for the development and application of wildlife toxicity reference values.
 Integr Environ Assess Manag 6: 28– 37.

-Healey, N. 2009.
+Healey N. 2009.
 Lead toxicity, vulnerable subpopulations and emergency preparedness.
 Radiation Protection Dosimetry 134(3-4): 143-151.

-Hill, R.A.
+Hill RA.
 2005.
 Conceptualizing risk assessment methodology for genetically modified organisms.
-Environmental Biosafety Research 4(2): 67-70.
+Environmental Biosafety Research.
+4(2): 67-70.

-Hill, R.A., and C. Sendashonga.
+Hill RA. and C. Sendashonga.
 2003.
 General Principles for Risk Assessment of Living Modified Organisms: Lessons from Chemical Risk Assessment.
-Environmental Biosafety Research 2: 81-88.
+Environmental Biosafety Research.
+2: 81-88.

-Mackintosh, C.E., J. Maldonado, J. Hongwu, N. Hoover, A. Chong, M. G. Ikonomou, and F.A.P.C.
-Gobas.
+Mackintosh CE, Maldonado J, Hongwu J, Hoover N, Chong A, Ikonomou MG, Gobas FAPC.
 2004.
 The Distribution of Phthalate Esters in a Marine Aquatic Food Web: Comparison to PCBs.
-Environmental Science and Technology 38(7): 2011-2020.
+Environmental Science and Technology.
+38(7): 2011-2020.

-Mackintosh, C.E., J.A.
-Maldonado, M.G.
-Ikonomou, and F.A.P.C.
-Gobas.
+Mackintosh CE, Maldonado JA, Ikonomou MG, Gobas FAPC.
 2006.
 Sorption of Phthalate Esters and PCBs in a Marine Ecosystem.
-Environmental Science and Technology 40(11): 3481-3488.
+Environmental Science and Technology.
+40(11): 3481-3488.

-Power, E.A. and R.S.
-Boumphrey.
+Power EA and Boumphrey RS.
 2004.
 International trends in bioassay use for effluent management.
-Ecotoxicology 13:377-398.
+Ecotoxicology.
+13:377-398.

 News & Updates